Why Do You NEED To Make an Audiobook?

 See how that works?

-Please review the above pricing before contacting me and asking how much I will charge to produce a book of XXXXX number of words.
+Please review the above pricing before contacting me and asking how much I will charge to produce a book of XXXX number of words.
 My pickiness, the fact I’m busy enough to turn down more work than I accept, and the volume of email requests I get will automatically make me ignore and delete your email if you don’t provide helpful info out the gate since you are basically showing me you didn’t read this.

 Terms and Conditions

 - I do not take future royalty as payment.
 This is a paid-for-work service.
 I am not interested in doing a royalty split/share due to the amount of time required to produce your audiobook.
 I’m only open to royalty-share at my discretion through ACX if the print and Kindle version of your title is clearly selling in such high volume that this would result in actually getting paid very soon — but then again, if it were selling that way, you’d have the money to be able to pay me for my work, right?
 If you aren’t doing jack squat to market your book already, please don’t bother asking me to do royalty-share.

 - The audiobook you would like me to narrate must already be on Amazon/Kindle as per ACX rules OR it’s about to be, like in cases where you’re hiring me to produce the audiobook to launch at the same time as the print and digital versions.
 For any exceptions to this, please give me details about your project when contacting me through the form below.

 - I DO accept installments.
 For example, in the case of large projects I’m flexible, but please note you will not receive your mp3 files nor will I upload them to your Dropbox account, online storage, or your ACX account and publish your book for you, etc… until AFTER I’ve received all final payments or installments.
 No exceptions!